 HS codes are important for importing and exporting products, but can often be difficult to understand.
-Whether you're someone in the business of imports and exports, a customs broker or agent, or in the logistics or e-commerce industry, you need to correctly classify your products with an HS code when they cross borders.
+Whether you're someone in the business of imports and exports, a customs broker or agent, or the logistics or e-commerce industry, you need to correctly classify your products with an HS code when they cross borders.

 If you’re wondering about HS code automation potential, statistics show that the global trade in goods hit an all-time quarterly high of $5.6 trillion in the third quarter of 2021 alone.

-In this article, we will take you through understanding what HS code actually is, discuss common challenges of determining an HS code of your product as well as risks and business implications of incorrect customs tariff classification.
+In this article, we will take you through understanding what an HS code actually is, discuss common challenges of determining an HS code of your product as well as the risks and business implications of incorrect customs tariff classification.
 We will end off with important HS 2022 updates and the automation potential of HS codes and customs procedures in general.